-The College has a good reputation both locally and nationally.
+The College has a good reputation.
 Maintaining a quality brand and good reputation continues to be essential for the College's success in attracting students and developing external relationships.

 3. STAKEHOLDER RELATIONSHIPS

 In line with other colleges and with universities, the College has many stakeholders.
 These include: